ing-bank/lion/docs/components/steps/use-cases.md

 ---
 parts:
-  - Steps
-  - Use Cases
+  - 'Steps: Use Cases'
 title: 'Steps: Use Cases'
 eleventyNavigation:
   key: 'Steps: Use Cases'
   order: 20
   parent: Steps
-  title: Use Cases
+  title: 'Steps: Use Cases'
 ---

 # Steps: Use Cases